AritDas1997/SocketClient/README.md

 # SocketClient

-A basic TCP client server code implemented in c++.
+A basic TCP client server code implemented in C++.Server and Client communicates with each other by sending messages to each other.